Logo for Climate Social Science Network (CSSN)

 North America

-Emily Eaton is an associate professor in the Department of Geography and Environmental Studies at the University of Regina.
-She studies the oil industry’s influence on rural institutions and culture in oil-producing municipalities in Canada and examines the influence of oil and energy interests in K-12 education.
-Emily is currently involved in a community-engaged research project pushing to prioritize justice and equity principles in renewable city strategies.
+Emily Eaton is a full professor in the Department of Geography and Environmental Studies at the University of Regina, Canada.
+She studies the oil industry’s influence on rural institutions and culture in oil-producing municipalities and pathways to energy transition that prioritize equity-deserving communities and rectify Canada’s unjust relationship with Indigenous Nations.
+She is a white settler doing community based research.

 How to Connect